firebase/friendlypix-ios/README.md

 # Friendly Pix iOS

-Friendly Pix iOS is a sample app demonstrating how to build an iOS app with the Firebase Platform.
+FriendlyPix is a simple app to capture and share your favorite moments.
+It demonstrates the best practises of building an iOS app on the Firebase Platform.
+Follow interesting accounts of your choice.
+Interact with them through the comments.
+Stay up-to-date with the latest photos posted in the community.

-Friendly Pix is a place where you can share photos, follow friends, comment on photos...
+Use FriendlyPix to:

+* Post photos you want to keep on your profile grid.
+* Search profiles for friends and family.
+* Follow accounts to add photos from them in your Home feed.
+* Explore the latest photos from the Trending feed.
+* Interact with community through the comments under each photo.

 <img src="https://raw.githubusercontent.com/firebase/friendlypix-ios/master/friendly-pix.png" width="375">